Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

     python scripts/convert_tsv2cal.py  --input_basename ${wo_postfix}
     reseek -convert ${wo_postfix}.cal -bca ${wo_postfix}.bca
 done

+python scripts/make_target_split_pf_sto.py  #This will make the stockholm file of the target database

 ```
 The following code script can be used for searching a split of the database against its other split: